We often get asked for gardening tips, so have decided to do a weekly post describing things we do to keep our garden going well with little effort.

 Then you’ll notice that the bulk of the plants are perennials…

-We have perennial greens too – Warrigal Greens, Okinawa Spinach, Thai Spinach, Silverbeet, Beetroot (if you grow it for the leaves, you can treat it as a short lived perennial), Water Parsley.
+We have perennial greens too – Warrigal Greens, Okinawa Spinach and the closely related Longevity Spinach, Water Parsley and others.
+Beetroot too, which we grow for its leaves you so we treat it as a short lived perennial.
 Lots of things are possible with a little research.

 There could be more, but I reckon the one thing that underlies all the possible reasons is convenience.
 You just don’t need to work so hard with perennials and that’s a winner in my book!